swmitra/html-designer/README.md

 TODO
 ----

-* Stabilization of split view fetaure
+* Stabilization of split view feature
 * Undo Redo from design context ( as of now switch to code view to do the same )
 * Media query support
 * Pseudo element illustration